sc0Vu/stream-handbook/readme.markdown

 <Buffer 68 69 0a>
 ```

-You can also use `.unshift()` to put back data so that the same read logic will
+你也可以使用 `.unshift()` to put back data so that the same read logic will
 fire when `.read()` gives you more data than you wanted.

-Using `.unshift()` prevents us from making unnecessary buffer copies.
+`.unshift()` prevents us from making unnecessary buffer copies.
 Here we
 can build a readable parser to split on newlines:

 ``` js